HOW IT CAME ABOUT!

 Enriching should be done for a minimum of 12 hours.
 It takes approximately 12 hours for the gut of Artemia nauplii to be fully packed.
 For best results, enrich the nauplii for a total of 24 hours as they will assimilate much of the nutrients from the first 12 hours and re-pack the gut.
 They will be almost twice as nutritious as those enriched for only 12 hours.
 To do this, take down the enrichment container after 12 hours, rinse the nauplii well and place in another clean enrichment container and add the enrichment as done originally.

-It is suggested to use freshwater when blending the enrichment but many find they well using saltwater.
+It is suggested to use freshwater when blending the enrichment but many find they do fine using saltwater.

 If you encounter a lot of foam during the blending process, you can pour the blended enrichment through a clean rotifer sieve to remove the foam.